-An electronic copy of these Owner's Guide and Installation Instructions can be downloaded from rheem.co.nz.
+An electronic copy of these Owner's Guide and Installation Instructions can be downloaded from rheem.com.au.

-Rheem Australia Pty Ltd and Rheem New Zealand Limited are the suppliers of the Rheem range of continuous flow gas water heaters, manufactured in Japan by Paloma Co., Ltd., a world leader in water heater technology and manufacture.
+Rheem Australia Pty Ltd is the supplier of the Rheem range of continuous flow gas water heaters, manufactured in Japan by Paloma Co., Ltd., a world leader in water heater technology and manufacture.